simonw/datasette/README.md

 * Comprehensive documentation: https://docs.datasette.io/
 * Examples: https://datasette.io/examples
 * Live demo of current main: https://latest.datasette.io/
-* Support questions, feedback?
-Join our [GitHub Discussions forum](https://github.com/simonw/datasette/discussions)
+* Questions, feedback or want to talk about the project?
+Join our [Discord](https://discord.gg/ktd74dm5mw)

 Want to stay up-to-date with the project?
 Subscribe to the [Datasette newsletter](https://datasette.substack.com/) for tips, tricks and news on what's new in the Datasette ecosystem.